fluencelabs/docs/docs/build-mvm/glossary.md

 ### Capacity Commitment Prover

-> TODO

-A process that makes Capacity Commitments.
-Made for Providers.

-A piece of software augmenting each Nox peer tasked with generating Proofs of Capacity for that/Nox’s (?) hardware zone.
+A piece of software augmenting each Nox peer tasked with generating Proofs of Capacity for Nox’s (?) hardware zone.

 ### Golden Particle

-> TODO
+Golden Particle is a Particle at some step of it's execution when Particle Data solves a puzzle and acts as a winning lottery ticket to distribute the rewards among all the participants of this Particle.

+Golden Particle brings sampled [Cloudless Function](#cloudless-function) executions to use [Proof of Processing](#proof-of-processing) for reward distribution.